jnko/SimpleDatabaseBackup/README.md

 http://keepass.info/plugins.html#databasebackup

-There is no license or copyright information left in the sources so I hope Franics allows me to re-use his code.
+There is no license or copyright information left in the original sources so I hope Franics allows me to re-use parts of his code.
 If not, please leave me a note.

 I created this small plugin because I use KeePass daily with one personal and one shared business database.
 Even not enough on I need to do this on cross-platform operating systems every day.
 People tend to make mistakes from time to time.
 That is the right moment for backups.

 At the time I only used Windows with Francis DatabaseBackup plugin everything was fine, but since I need to switch between Windows, macOS and Linux I realized that Francis plugin doesn't play nicely.
 It has some serious bugs when using multiple databases and the path names were not cross-platform compatible.
 So I forked DatabaseBackup, removed the GUI, stripped out everything unneeded and modified it for my needs - cross-platform, simple, silent ==> SimpleDatabaseBackup

 # History